-“All pharmacies are considered essential businesses because they remain open during widespread closures.
-Many people, however, avoid public places to protect themselves and others from COVID-19 and to buy medical products they prefer home delivery instead of going to a pharmacy or grocery store, "comments the study on the reasons behind it. of the project.
+"All pharmacies are considered essential businesses because they remain open during widespread closures.
+Many people, however, avoid public places to protect themselves and others from COVID-19, and prefer home delivery rather than going to the store to buy medical products. pharmacy or in a grocery store ", comments the study on the motivations behind the project.

 A drone as a friend, between wheels and rotors